PassiveLemon/lemon-debian/README.md

  2. Add the package to a thumb drive, mount it, and navigate into it. </br>
      - This will need to be done from a device that already has an internet connection.
 You can also use any type of media that you like. </br>
  3. Run `mainscript` with bash.
 This will prepare the system. </br>
-     - NOTE: If you aren't me, edit the scripts and change all mentions of "lemon" (including sudoers in main/config/) to your user account. </br>
+     - NOTE: If you aren't me, change "lemon" (line 21) in sudoers (main/config/) to your user account. </br>
  4. After the restart, run `syschoose` with bash.
 You will be presented with options.
-Choose the appropriate option that suits your needs. </br>
+Choose the appropriate option that suits your needs.
+If you don't know what the options are, look it up. </br>
      - You will need to remount and navigate back into the drive. </br>
  5. After the second restart, run `appschoose` and choose the same option as before.
 This will install general apps. </br>